Azure/Enterprise-Scale/docs/EnterpriseScale-Known-Issues.md

 Issue: At present, it is not possible to provision new Subscription via ARM templates.
 Subscription creation requires an Enterprise Enrollment account to be migrated to a new billing account API in the backend.

 Status: We are working closely with engineering teams to enable this functionality for the Contoso Tenant.
-As a workaround, subscriptions are created using GitHub Actions, having a Service Principal to call the POST API
+As a workaround, subscriptions are created using GitHub Actions, having a Service Principal to call the POST API.

 ## Unable to tag subscriptions using Azure Policy